 Though the rules are similar to Mini-Baccarat, Faro is played with only one deck of cards and allows for any number of players, referred to as “punters.”
 The Faro dealer was called the “banker.”

 A popular phrase that was often associated with Faro was “Bucking the Tiger,” which is thought to have come from early card backs that featured a drawing of a Bengal Tiger.
-Another phrase that referred to playing Faro, was “twisting the tiger’s tail.”
-Places that sported a number of gambling halls, including alleys, streets and districts, were often called “tiger town” or “tiger alley.”
+Another phrase that referred to playing Faro was “twisting the tiger’s tail.”
+Places that sported several gambling halls, including alleys, streets, and districts, were often called “tiger town” or “tiger alley.”

 Today, the vast majority of young American gamblers have never even heard of Faro.